What are the benefits of a CRM Integration?1 Aug 2022

 We are all so reliant on email for our basic communication.
 It’s understandable that you might be hesitant to give up the email management software or tool you currently use.
 And to be honest, these tools are so well developed and specialised.
 It would be foolish for a more all-round system like OpenCRM to try and emulate them.

 But you still need that information available within your CRM system!
 And that’s the first benefit of a CRM email integration.
-You’re centralising the full history of a customer (and prospect) interaction.
+You’re centralising the full history of a customer interaction (or prospect or lead etc).

 What do you get with OpenCRM?